Applicant privacy notice

 Your personal data may be transferred to, and stored at, a destination outside the European Economic Area, in accordance with the law.
 For example, this may happen where we use IT systems which are hosted outside the EEA.
 We will make sure that identifiable data is removed whenever possible and that any data transfer is done securely.
 If any foreign country to which data is transferred does not have equivalent data protection standards to those required in the UK, appropriate safeguards will be adopted to protect and maintain the confidentiality of your data (including using standard data protection clauses adopted by the European Commission, where relevant).
 If you require any information about these safeguards, you may contact us (see the Data Protection Officer's email address below).

 Retaining your data

 We will only retain your data for as long as we need it to meet our purposes, including any relating to legal, accounting, or reporting requirements.
-Data will be retained in accordance with the University’s student records data retention policy.
+Details of the retention periods for different types of student and applicant data can be found in the University’s student records data retention policy.

 If you are still not happy, you have the right to make a complaint to the Information Commissioner’s Office.

 The information below is intended for those who are applying for, or have been offered a place on a graduate access programme at the University of Oxford in 2021.